centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 Not available with Protobuf 3.

-Take a look at [Storage::PbRemoveMessage](#storagepbremovemessage) for a replacement.
+Take a look at [Storage::PbRemoveGraphMessage](#storagepbremovegraphmessage) for a replacement.

 </TabItem>
 </Tabs>